jbrazda/iics-project-template/README.md

 git pull --rebase
 ```

-This scrip will clean project target working directory and refresh sources while also removing any deleted assets from git repository
+This scrip will clean project target working directory and refresh sources  using a default project configuration while also removing any deleted assets from git repository

 ```shell
 ant clean.src -Diics.release=./conf/iics.release.properties